openhab/openhab-docs/_addons_bindings/zwave/doc/diehl/sesfszw_0_0.md

 ### Alarm (power)

-Indicates if a power alarm is triggered
+Indicates if a power alarm is triggered.

 The ```alarm_power``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.